Presentation Information and Instructions

 PC computers will be provided in all of the session rooms.
-MAC users may use their personal laptops for their presentations, but are required to visit the Speaker Ready Room.
+MAC users may use their personal laptops for their presentations, but must bring their computer and power supply to the Speaker Ready Room so a technician may confirm compatibility of output connector.
 MAC users must arrive at the session room at least 10 minutes before the session start time and request that the A/V technician in the room connect their MAC to the projector.

 All presentations should be brought on a flash drive or a CD-ROM/DVD.
 Any external files utilized, e.g. movie files, must be included in the same folder as the presentation.
 As well, we recommend speakers bring a backup on an alternative storage medium.

 Speakers should test their presentations prior to attending the meeting to ensure that the fonts are standard and components such as movies are included rather than merely linked in the presentation.